 Inspectors will conduct a detailed assessment of the degree of the foundation damage and its possible impact on structural integrity.
 If serious foundation flaws are uncovered, they may raise questions about the property’s safety and lifespan, hurting its marketability.

 However, merchants can use successful tactics to address these issues.
-It is recommended that you acquire a complete pre-listing examination to uncover any foundational issues early on.
+You should acquire a complete pre-listing examination to uncover any foundational issues early on.

 Before advertising their house for sale, sellers should consider hiring professional repair services to address any severe flaws.
 Providing detailed reports and evidence of repairs to potential buyers might help ease their fears during negotiations.